mitogen-hq/mitogen/docs/index.rst

 Zero Dependencies
 #################

-Econtext is implemented entirely using the standard library functionality and interfaces that were available in Python 2.4.
+Mitogen is implemented entirely using the standard library functionality and interfaces that were available in Python 2.4.